 "I'm not mad at you."
 I said, "My job can get me into trouble, big trouble, and I don't want you to get taken with me."
 I tried to explain not knowing for sure how much she would understand.

 "Bad kind of medicine?"
-She said patting the bag, and I knew then she understood what I did for a living, and it tore a hole right through me.
+She said patting the bag and I knew then she understood what I did for a living, and it tore a hole right through me.

 I nearly cried seeing her sad expression, and wanted to ask her how much she understood of what I was doing but held back.
-I wanted to hug her too, and her fingers smoothed my hair and I just knew then she forgave me for being a criminal.
+I wanted to hug her too, her fingers smoothed my hair and I just knew then she forgave me for being a criminal.
 I knew she understood that I had to survive.
 I put my other hand over hers, and sighed trying desperately not to cry.

 "The worst kind of medicine Teeney."
 I choked out and closed my eyes.

 We exited the Bus Tunnel at Benaroya Hall, and I walked her over to the Taxi stands guiding her with a hand on her shoulder.
-It was 3:30 and I was sending her on back home, part of me felt like this was the last time I would ever see her, and she was just going to have to forgive me it that was true.
+It was 3:30 and I was sending her on back home.
+Part of me felt like this was the last time I would ever see her, and she was just going to have to forgive me if that was true.
 I peeled off a couple of hundreds and handed them to her quickly, and she studied me for a moment.
 I still had $4,000 in the bottom of my bag, and would be getting another grand tonight.

 "I could see your panties."
 She said, scolding me again.
 I pulled my skirt down in the back, and rolled my eyes slightly embarrassed that the entire street saw my black thong.
 I opened he back door to the cab and ushered her in quickly, using a pen from my pocket to write my cell on the back of her hand as I crouched down next to the open back seat.